damianolodi/damNotes/content/c/01-basic-concepts.md

 ### Tips

--   `echo $` → print what was returned by main. **Usefull to debug** complicated programs.
+-   `echo $` &rarr; print what was returned by main. **Usefull to debug** complicated programs.
 Return a non-0 value if anything goes wrong